-Bentley rose to prominence during the Lakeland Outpouring revival and healing meetings that started in Florida in 2008.His claims of miraculous healings were unable to be verified by ABC News, who interviewed him and visited Lakeland.
+Bentley rose to prominence during the Lakeland Healing Revivals that started in 2008, and his claims of miraculous healings were unable to be verified by ABC News after his interview with the network.

 When he visited South Wales in December of last year, another politician reportedly warned locals to be skeptical of Bentley's "far fetched" claims of miraculous healings and of raising people from the dead.
-When Bentley visited the U.K. then, there were no reports of any violence at his meetings.
+However, when Bentley visited the U.K. last year, there were no reports of any violence at his meetings.

-The 36-year-old minister, whose tattoos and lip piercing may make him stand out, has reportedly testified that he was saved and delivered from a life of "youth prisons, drugs, sex, satanic music and bondage" after a "dramatic encounter" with God as a teenager.
+The 36-year-old minister, whose tattoos and lip piercing may make him stand out, has reportedly testified that he was saved and delievered from a life of "youth prisons, drugs, sex, satanic music and bondage" after a "dramatic encounter" with God as a teenager.
 His past also includes a conviction at the age of 13 for sexually abusing a younger boy.
-He temporarily stepped down from ministry last year when it was revealed that he was inappropriately "emotionally involved" with a female ministry staff member, for whom he left his wife and married.
+He also temporarily stepped down from ministry last year when it was revealed that he was inappropriately "emotionally involved" with his children's babysitter, for whom he left his wife and eventually married.

-These incidents, along with his claims of speaking with a female angel and visiting heaven, moved some Christians in the U.S. to question his ministry and even call him a false teacher who contradicts the Bible.
+These incidents, along with his claims of speaking with female angels and visiting heaving, moved some Chrsitians in the U.S. to question his ministry and even call him a false teacher.

-Bentley eventually returned to ministry, with the help of Christian ministers like Rick Joyner of MorningStar Ministries, and has been carrying out his faith-healing tours since.
-He has been to Alaska, South Korea and has visits scheduled for Pakistan and Africa, according to is Fresh Fire USA website.
+Bentley eventually returned to ministry and has been carrying out his faith-healing tours since.
+Future plans include visits to Pakistan and Africa, according to is Fresh Fire USA website.

-Fresh Fire USA does not share what kind of training for ministry Bentley has received, nor if he has been ordained in any particular denomination.
+Fresh Fire USA's website does not share what kind of training for ministry Bentley has received, nor if he has been ordained in any particular denomination.

-An email sent to Bentley's assistant, as directed, for clarification on the allegations and his ministry was not answered by press time.
+An email sent to Bentley assistant for clarification on the allegations and his ministry was not answered by press time.